Morpher-io/morpher-farcaster/farcarster.md

 #### Lifecycle

-1. App adds an `fc:frame` meta tag to a page to make it sharable.
+1. App adds an `fc:miniapp` (and optionally `fc:frame` for backward compatibility) meta tag to a page to make it sharable.
 2. User copies URL and embeds it in a cast.
-3. Farcaster client fetches the URL and attaches the frame metadata to the cast.
+3. Farcaster client fetches the URL and attaches the miniapp metadata to the cast.
 4. Farcaster client injects the cast + embed + attached metadata into thousands of feeds.
 5. User sees cast in feed with an embed rendered from the attached metadata.